 There are three main sheaths that encase the soul:

 The physical body

 The physical body is animated by the prana life force of the astral body.
 It is connected at seven main points, called by the Sanskrit as chakras–which translates literally as “’wheel” although most people envision them as lotus flowers of light.
-The seven major chakras, or energy centres, correspond to the endocrine glands of the body and run upward along the spinal chord.
+The seven major chakras, or energy centers, correspond to the endocrine glands of the body and run upward along the spinal cord.